ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

       runAsUser: 1000700001
       allowPrivilegeEscalation: false
    ```
    Ensure that this is applied to all pods and deployments.
 For more information on security contexts and constraints, see the relevant OpenShift [page](/docs/openshift?topic=openshift-openshift_scc).

-   For more information on the security context constraints (SCCs), consult the relevant [OpenShift documentation](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html).
-In IBM Cloud, OpenShift by default runs under the restricted-v2 SCC.
+In IBM Cloud, OpenShift by default runs under the `restricted-v2` SCC.
 4. Ensure that you can access the control plane of LitmusChaos.
 The best practice for OpenShift is to use an [ingress](/docs/openshift?topic=openshift-ingress-about-roks4) with [TLS certificates](/docs/openshift?topic=openshift-secrets) that are stored within [Secrets Manager](/docs/openshift?topic=openshift-secrets-mgr).
 5. Verify that the ChaosHub integration is correct.
 You can view this from the home page of the control plane.
 If it is configured incorrectly (typically, this will show the error message `error in syncing`), add the correct one - the URL should be https://github.com/litmuschaos/chaos-charts, and you should select the latest stable branch.
 For more information, see the [LitmusChaosHub](https://hub.litmuschaos.io/) marketplace.